UFC Fight Night: Moreno vs. Royval 2: Predictions & Analysis

 A few statistical edges stand out.
 Rodriguez throws significantly more leather — a 0.9 sig. strike per minute gap.
 Ortega is far more active with takedowns, averaging 1.3 more per 15 minutes.
 Ortega has tighter striking defense, making opponents miss more often.

 The Pick: Yair Rodriguez over Brian Ortega.
-We're leaning Rodriguez here at 71%, a solid but not overwhelming edge.
+We're leaning Rodriguez here at 65%, a solid but not overwhelming edge.
+The market implies 40% for Ortega, but our model sees only 35%.
+That 5-point gap favoring Rodriguez is worth watching.

 Daniel Zellhuber